smart-methods/arduino_robot_arm_gripper/README.md

 ## Robot Arm
-The robot arm has 5 joints, 4 joints to connect the arm links and the last joint for the gripper.
+The robot arm has 5 joints, 4 joints to connect the arm links where the last joint for the gripper.
 ### Circuit diagram
 ![circuit](circuit.png)
 ### Robot initial positions